charmed-kubernetes/jenkins/docs/releases/bugfix/index.md

 Branches:
  * `main`: The primary development branch.
 Merges are made against this branch as they are approved.
- * `stable`: Stable is the release branch.
-Major release have `main` directly merged to `stable` while bug-fix releases have specific commits cherry-picked onto `stable` to create a release.
+ * `release_x.xx`: is the release branch.
+Major release have `main` directly merged to `release_x.xx` while bug-fix releases have specific commits cherry-picked onto `release_x.xx` to create a release.

-Tags are used to mark the bug-fix releases on the `stable` branch.
+Tags are used to mark the bug-fix releases on the `release_x.xx` branch.

-Snap repositories follow a similar branching model but due to the availability of channels on the snap store there is not a single `stable` branch.
-Instead each channel has a release branch `release/<channel>` which serves the same purpose of release tracking as the `stable` branch on charm repositories.
+Snap repositories follow a similar branching model with a slightly different name.
+Instead each channel has a release branch `release/<channel>` which serves the same purpose of release tracking as the `release_x.xx` branch on charm repositories.

-### Preparing the stable/release branch
+### Preparing the release branch

 All Kubernetes charms, interfaces, and layers are revisioned together via [milestones][milestones].
 To release a bug-fix milestone all bugs listed for the milestone